homothetyhk/RandomizerCore/docs/articles/forward_fill.md

 uid: forward_fill
 ---

-# The forward fill algorithm
+# The Forward Fill Algorithm

+## Overview

 The @RandomizerCore.Randomization.Randomizer uses forward fill, an algorithm which starts with no items placed, and then iteratively identifies items to place to unlock new locations.
-The implementation of the forward fill can be found in @RandomizerCore.Randomization.SphereBuilder Each step of the forward fill proceeds by:
+The implementation of the forward fill can be found in @RandomizerCore.Randomization.SphereBuilder.

+Each step of the forward fill proceeds by:

 1. Add unplaced items cumulatively to progression until a new location is unlocked.